Filming the naming of

 On the morning of Wednesday, 12 March 1913 a ceremony took place that is considered to be the starting point for the city of Canberra, Australia's Federal capital: three foundation stones of the Commencement Column, the first public construction on the site, were laid; and Lady Denman, the wife of the Governor-General, announced the officially-chosen name of the city-to-be.

 The standard film of these events is Naming the Federal Capital of Australia, March 12th, 1913: The Ceremony, title number 9382 in the collection of the National Film and Sound Archive of Australia.
-This film was made by Raymond Longford and cinematographer Ernest Henry Higgins, and probably another cameraman (if not Longford himself), possibly Ernest Higgins' brother, Arthur Embery Higgins, for Spencer's Pictures Ltd and to the order of the Commonwealth Department of Home Affairs.
+This film was made by Raymond Hollis Longford and cinematographer Ernest Henry Higgins, and probably another cameraman (if not Longford himself, possibly Ernest Higgins' brother Arthur Embery Higgins), for Spencer's Pictures Ltd and to the order of the Commonwealth Department of Home Affairs.

 The intertitles given to the scenes in the film are (with my numbering):